 Tips for Annapurna Base Camp Trek

 • The charges differ as per the season.
 For example, we did the Annapurna Base Camp Trek from the end of May till the first few days of June.
 That’s the dead end of the season.
-We are one of the last ones for this season, as the monsoon hits Nepal from June onwards.
+We were one of the last ones for that season, as the monsoon hits Nepal from June onwards.
 All the teahouses had only us as boarders.
 Even on the trail, very few number of trekkers passed by us.
 The trekking season begins again in September.
 Since it was off-season for us, our expenses were very low.
 As per the locals there, the prices may go a little high, even though all the prices are set by the government and printed on big boards at every shop.
 During peak season, it’s quite a task to find accommodation.

 • If you want to camp by yourself, you can pitch your tent at any of the teahouses.
 They tend to charge NPR 200 for self-camping.